ASTRO logo

 Read Less

-After his presidency, James Madison retired to his plantation, Montpelier, where he enjoyed farming and spending time with family. ๐Ÿก
+After his presidency, James Madison retired to his home at Montpelier where he continued to work on issues important to him, such as farming and education. 🌱

 Read Less